TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-middleware.md

 ### Middleware order and request processing

-When working with Tyk OAS APIs, the mock response middleware is executed at the end of the request processing chain, immediately prior to the request being proxied to the upstream.
-For this case, all other request processing middleware (e.g. authentication, request transforms) will be executed prior to the mock response.
+When working with **Tyk OAS APIs**
+- the mock response middleware is executed at the **end** of the request processing chain, immediately prior to the request being proxied to the upstream
+- all other request processing middleware (e.g. authentication, request transforms) will be executed prior to the mock response.

-When working with Tyk Classic APIs, the mock response middleware is executed at the start of the request processing chain.
-For this case, an endpoint with mock response will not run any other request processing middleware and will be unauthenticated (keyless), automatically returning the mock response for any request.
+When working with **Tyk Classic APIs**
+- the mock response middleware is executed at the **start** of the request processing chain
+- an endpoint with mock response will not run any other request processing middleware and will be unauthenticated (keyless), automatically returning the mock response for any request

 <hr>